 One of the largest man-made lakes in the U.S., this striking natural beauty flows between gorgeous red-orange sandstone cliffs between Utah and Arizona.
 While the damming of Glen Canyon led to the formation of this lake, the Colorado River made it what it is today.

-Water sports, fishing, hiking, and the red-sand beaches are some activities that attract millions of visitors to this ethereal, rocky landscape each year.
+Water sports, fishing, hiking, and the red-sand beaches are some activities that attract millions of visitors to this lake in Arizona each year.

 2. Lake George, New York